SJV PRIME Celebrates 10 Years of Training Doctors for the San Joaquin Valley

 Dr. Lucero is gratified to be working with an underserved patient population.
 “Physicians who look like their patients and who are from similar backgrounds can break down some cultural barriers we face when treating patients,” she said.

-Sammy Siada, MD, a UCSF Fresno vascular surgeon, grew up the son of immigrants in a bilingual household.
+Sammy Siada, DO, a UCSF Fresno vascular surgeon, grew up the son of immigrants in a bilingual household.
 Dr. Siada has an interest in research and accepted an invitation from Dr. Eckroth-Bernard to lead the IRC subcommittee on health disparity research.
 Health disparities affect health outcomes, and he appreciates belonging to an institution that is committed to increasing its diversity to better serve its diverse patient population, he said

 The IRC has attracted a diverse group of members since September, said Milena Ocon, administrative manager of the UCSF Fresno Department of Surgery.
 Ocon is the IRC coordinator, facilitating meetings and making sure tasks are completed.
 “As our IRC has rooted and grown legs (subcommittees) it’s become this amazing kaleidoscope of diversity and hence diverse solutions,” she said.